Tulip Period architecture: Background

 The beginning of Ahmed III's reign in 1703 saw the royal court return to Istanbul after a long period of residence in Edirne in the late 17th century.
 The historical period known as the “Tulip Period” or "Tulip Era" is considered to have begun in 1718, after the Treaty of Passarowitz, and lasted until the Patrona Halil revolts of 1730, when Ahmed III was overthrown.
 The treaty formalized Ottoman territorial losses but also initiated a period of peace.
 It also inaugurated a new era of growing cross-cultural exchange and curiosity between the Ottoman Empire and Western Europe.
+The idea of a distinct "Tulip Period" in Ottoman history, associated with the beginnings of Westernization or modernisation in the empire, has been criticized by some recent historians, such as Cemal Kafadar and Can Erimtan, who view it as being in large part a historiographical invention by earlier historians in the 20th century.

-The Tulip Period saw significant influence from the French Rococo style (part of the wider Baroque style) that emerged around this time under the reign of Louis XV.
-In 1720 an Ottoman embassy led by Yirmisekiz Çelebi Mehmed Efendi was sent to Paris and when it returned in 1721 it brought back reports and illustrations of the French Baroque style which made a strong impression in the sultan's court.
+This period saw significant influence from the French Rococo style (part of the wider Baroque style) that emerged around this time under the reign of Louis XV.
+In 1720, an Ottoman embassy led by Yirmisekiz Çelebi Mehmed Efendi was sent to Paris and, upon returning in 1721, brought back reports and illustrations of the French Baroque style which made a strong impression in the sultan's court.
 In addition to European influences, the decoration of the Tulip Period was also strongly influenced by Safavid art and architecture to the east; specifically the style seen in Isfahan during the reign of Shah Abbas.
 The combination of peacetime and the court's return to Istanbul resulted in renewed building activity in the capital.
 Significant efforts were also made to repair or restore many of the city's older buildings.
 Ahmed III's grand vizier, Nevşehirli Damat Ibrahim Pasha, was in large part responsible for stimulating this construction and restoration activity.
 Other factors, such as an earthquake in 1719, may have also encouraged new repair work.
 Scholar Ünver Rüstem argues that the patronage of Ahmet III's court in the realm of architecture and culture in this period was part of an effort to reengage the public with its rulers after the latter had become secluded during the royal court's time in Edirne.